eef-g-archive/file-manager-c/README.md

 ### commands.c

--The InputLoop(FILE* disk) function reads user input from the command line and executes the appropriate command. <br />
+*The InputLoop(FILE* disk) function reads user input from the command line and executes the appropriate command. <br />
 The function calls other functions such as PrintHelp(), ls(), cd(char* path), cat(char* path), and stats() depending on the user input.<br />
--The ls() function prints the contents of the current directory.<br />
+*The ls() function prints the contents of the current directory.<br />
--The cat(char* path) function reads a file from the disk and prints its contents.<br />
+*The cat(char* path) function reads a file from the disk and prints its contents.<br />

 ### readable.c

--The HumanSize(uint64_t size) function takes a size in bytes and returns a human-readable string representation of the size in bytes, kilobytes, megabytes, or gigabytes.<br />
+*The HumanSize(uint64_t size) function takes a size in bytes and returns a human-readable string representation of the size in bytes, kilobytes, megabytes, or gigabytes.<br />
--The FileAttributes(uint8_t byte) function takes a byte representing file attributes and returns a string representation of the attributes.<br />
+*The FileAttributes(uint8_t byte) function takes a byte representing file attributes and returns a string representation of the attributes.<br />
--The PartitionType(uint8_t type) function takes a byte representing partition type and returns a string representation of the partition type.<br />
+*The PartitionType(uint8_t type) function takes a byte representing partition type and returns a string representation of the partition type.<br />

 ### reader.c

--The ReadDiskImage(char* path) function reads a disk image from the specified path and parses the MBR, boot sector, and FAT table.<br />
+*The ReadDiskImage(char* path) function reads a disk image from the specified path and parses the MBR, boot sector, and FAT table.<br />
 The function then saves the parsed data to global variables so that they can be used later.<br />
--The ParseMBR(FILE* disk, uint64_t offset) function reads an MBR from the specified disk and returns an MBR struct.<br />
+*The ParseMBR(FILE* disk, uint64_t offset) function reads an MBR from the specified disk and returns an MBR struct.<br />
--The ParseFBoot(FILE* path, uint64_t offset) function reads a boot sector from the specified path and returns a boot sector struct.<br />
+*The ParseFBoot(FILE* path, uint64_t offset) function reads a boot sector from the specified path and returns a boot sector struct.<br />
--The ParseFTable(FILE* path, uint64_t offset, int count, int sectors, int sectorSize) function reads a FAT table from the specified path and returns an FTable struct.<br />
+*The ParseFTable(FILE* path, uint64_t offset, int count, int sectors, int sectorSize) function reads a FAT table from the specified path and returns an FTable struct.<br />
--The ParseRootDirectory(FILE* path, uint64_t offset, uint16_t entries) function reads a root directory from the specified path and returns a RootDirectory struct.<br />
+*The ParseRootDirectory(FILE* path, uint64_t offset, uint16_t entries) function reads a root directory from the specified path and returns a RootDirectory struct.<br />
--The SummarizeDisk() function prints out a summary of the disk’s file system information and root directory.<br />
+*The SummarizeDisk() function prints out a summary of the disk’s file system information and root directory.<br />
--The lsPrint() function prints out the contents of the root directory.<br />
+*The lsPrint() function prints out the contents of the root directory.<br />

 ### runtime.c contains the main function for the program.